RaidThabet/banki/README.md

 4. Start Nginx reverse proxy
 5. Start the Spring Boot application

-**First-time startup may take 2-3 minutes** as Docker builds the Spring Boot image and Keycloak initializes the realm.
+**First-time startup may take a few minutes** as Docker builds the Spring Boot image and Keycloak initializes the realm.

 Check the status of all containers:
 ```bash